 - Carthage College

 Dr. Ness is also a respected choral conductor, having spent the early part of her career as a choral music educator.
 She maintains an interest in arts education and arts advocacy.
-She has presented workshops at the Arts Education Summit in Chicago, as well as for Urban Needs in Teacher Education (UNITE).
-She is a past member of the Arts Advocacy panel for Ingenuity Incorporated, the lead arts advocacy and research organization for Chicago arts education,and currently serves as a trustee for the Music Institute of Chicago.
+Dr. Ness has presented workshops at the Arts Education Summit in Chicago, as well as for Urban Needs in Teacher Education (UNITE).
+She is a past member of the Arts Advocacy panel for Ingenuity Incorporated, the lead arts advocacy and research organization for Chicago arts education,and served as a trustee for the Music Institute of Chicago.
 She was the Vice President of Wisconsin Women in Higher Education Leadership from 2018 - 2019.

 Dr. Ness earned a B.M. in choral music education from Northern Illinois University and a M.M. with honors in vocal performance from Roosevelt University.
 Dr. Ness earned her Ph.D. with honors in cultural and educational policy study from Loyola University Chicago.
 Her dissertation research focused on the pedagogy of singing as it relates to culture and representation.
 Dr. Ness joined the Carthage faculty in 2000.